-We are one of the largest and fastest growing optical retailers in the United States and a leader in the attractive value segment of the U.S. optical retail industry.
+We are one of the largest optical retailers in the United States and a leader in the attractive value segment of the U.S. optical retail industry.
 We believe that vision is central to quality of life and that people deserve to see their best to live their best, regardless of their budget.
 Our mission is to make quality eye care and eyewear affordable and accessible to all Americans.
 We achieve this by providing eye exams, eyeglasses and contact lenses to value seeking and lower income consumers.
 We deliver exceptional value and convenience to our customers, with an opening price point that strives to be among the lowest in the industry, enabled by our low-cost operating platform.
-We reach our customers through a diverse portfolio of 1,278 retail stores across five brands and 18 consumer websites as of January 1, 2022, our 2021 fiscal year end.
+We reach our customers through a diverse portfolio of 1,354 retail stores across five brands and 16 consumer websites as of December 31, 2022, our 2022 fiscal year end.